About Brian R. Cooney

 While he considers such rock legends and singer-songwriters as Neil Young, America, Cat Stevens, and the Beatles to be among his primary influences, Brian also finds himself constantly inspired by more contemporary acts like Richard Shindell, John Gorka, David Gray, and Bruce Cockburn.
 This unique combination of styles is what draws many to Brian's work, as his music becomes an easily accessible mix of classic folk and rock music with modern hooks.

-Being a husband and father of three has lead to some recurrent themes in Brian's songs, which often focus on relationships with his family, friends, and wife.
+Being a husband, father of three, and grandfather to twelve has led to some recurrent themes in Brian's songs, which often focus on relationships with his family, friends, and wife.
 The lyrics range from thought-provoking and darkly reflective ("Hideaway" follows a lonely youth through the boardwalk of Ocean City) to sincerely romantic ("The Proposal" is a re-recorded version of a song Brian wrote in 1974 before proposing to his wife).